 I’ve previously questioned the value of applying ice for reducing swelling.
-There is growing evidence that shows that we need some swelling to aid in the healing process and by using ice to minimise swelling, we could be slowing down the rate of tissue healing.
+There is growing evidence that shows that we need some swelling to aid in the healing process and by using ice to minimise swelling, we could be slowing down the rate otissue healing.

-But using the ice instead to reduce pain, by limiting nerve conduction and lowering tissue temperature.
+But by using the ice to reduce pain, to limit nerve conduction and lower tissue temperature.
 This can be effective within 5-10 minutes of application.
 Doing this every hour will bring pain levels down allowing you to move or load the tissue as tolerated.

 Side note: Make sure you regularly check tissue quality while icing to avoid frost bite.